How To Make Nigerian Chicken Stew – Recipench’s Family-Friendly One-Pot Comfort

 Ingredients

-• 1 tbsp Dry thyme Herbaceous flavour
+• 1 tbsp Dry thyme For aroma

 • Salt To taste

-• Chicken seasoning/bouillon Use cubes or powder as preferred
+• Chicken seasoning Bouillon cubes or powder

 Instructions